jakmaz/elynext/readme.md

 ## 🧪 Backend Unit Tests

-To run the backend unit tests, use the following command:
+To run the backend unit tests, use the following command in backend directory:

 ```sh
 bun test